MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### void pg_checkpoint(fast bool, wait bool, force bool)
+Perform a checkpoint.
+If fast is true (default), a checkpoint will finish as soon as possible.
+Otherwise, I/O required for a checkpoint will be spread out over a period of time, to minimize the impact on query processing.
+If wait is true (default), this function waits for a checkpoint to complete before returning.
+Otherwise, it just signals checkpointer to do it and returns.
+If force is true (default), this function forces a checkpoint even if no WAL activity has occurred since the last one.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### text pg_show_primary_conninfo()
 Return the current value of primary_conninfo recovery parameter.
 If it's not set yet, NULL is returned.